 Lamb is a good source of protein, vitamin B, and a range of minerals.
 It is also very rich in omega-3 fatty acids.
 However, lamb contains more saturated fat than beef and pork.
-It is recommended to eat lamb meatballs 1-2 times a week.
-Oven-baked lamb meatballs are a lot healthier than fried meatballs.
+Enjoying these meatballs 1-2 times a week can be part of a healthy diet.

 - Preheat the oven to 200C/400F.

 - In a bowl mix together meat, onion, garlic, breadcrumbs, spices, and egg.
 Use your hands to combine well.
 Leave the mixture for 5 minutes aside.

 - Divide the mixture into 20 small balls and place them on a baking tray lined with baking paper.

 - Turn the broiler in the oven and place the baking tray on the highest position.
 Bake for 7 minutes, then flip the balls on the other side and bake for another 7 minutes until browned and cooked through